Projects

 15 weeks

-Access to water is extremely varied and water piped directly to a household is rare, especially in rural areas.
 In rural Ghana, a community may have 1-3 public sources of water where people can fetch their household’s water.

 In Ghana, women are generally responsible for fetching water.
 However, they tend to be less involved in water management.